 Group exercise classes are a great way of exercising while being social, so try to relax and have a good time.

-If you’re looking for a gym or health club with great group exercise classes, David Lloyd Clubs offer a wide range of diverse and fun classes.
-Click here to contact your nearest club to find out more now.
+If you’re looking for a gym or health club with great group exercise classes, your local David Lloyd Club offers a wide range of diverse and fun classes.